jonnyg23/flask-rest-ecommerce/README.md

 ### Getting Started API

-* Base URL: This app can only be run locally and viewed at the URL:
+* Base URL: The backend can only be run locally or viewed at the URL:
   **https://flask-ecommerce-rest-api.herokuapp.com/**.
 When running locally, the backend app is hosted at the default URL, **http://127.0.0.1:5000/**, which is set as a proxy in the frontend configuration.
 This is the domain which must be used when making